dsa-org/onboarding/docs/SalesProductManagerOnboarding.md

 **When creating a JIRA Ticket, please also select the Priority and Parent Issue.
 This information is critical to tracking issues.**

+### How the JIRA Kanban Board Works

+The Kanban board has 6 columns:
+1. `READY FOR DEVELOPMENT`
+2. `IN PROGRESS`
+3. `ENGINEERING REVIEW`
+4. `NEEDS TESTING`
+5. `PENDING DEPLOYMENT`
+6. `DONE`

+- A PM will move a JIRA Ticket into `READY FOR DEVELOPMENT` and assign a developer.

+- The developer is then responsible for moving the JIRA Ticket into 'IN PROGRESS' and then into `ENGINEERING REVIEW`

+- When the ticket moves into `ENGINEERING REVIEW` a senior developer will review your changes.

+- When the ticket moves into `NEEDS TESTING` a PM will test the changes on staging.statlink.io and move the ticket forward into `PENDING DEPLOYMENT` the the changes meet the expectations.

+- When the ticket moves into `PENDING DEPLOYMENT` we expect the changed to be pushed to production.
+When pushed to production, please move the ticket into `DONE`

 ## Sales and Product Meetings

 Email scott@dsa-labs.com to be added to the W/F 2PM EST Sales calls.
 We use Google Calendar and Google Meet.

 ## Tools and Domains